kennerhartman/minecraftserver-backup-script/README.md

 This script works for the following operating system(s):

-*Note: Python scripts in ```dropbox``` will not run because of a host of issues.
-They will be resolved after I implement the last couple of main features for MacOS.
+*Note: Python scripts in ```dropbox``` will not run properly on Windows because of issues that need to be resolved.
+These issues are currently being worked on.

 **Note: I do not have access to a Linux system to test out these scripts.
 Do not expect them to work :)